ceorron/stable-inplace-sorting-algorithms/README.md

 So long as the algorithm doesn't run out of scratch space (very unlikely), the algorithm achieves exactly (n log n) comparisons, the minimum possible for a comparison sorting algorithm.
 However the number of swaps/writes remains high to keep all items in-place but are significantly reduced by the efficient management of the 4 buffers.

 zip_sort acheives an incredible O(n log n) average and worst case performance with constant memory through a variety of neat tricks all while acheiving very good runtime performance.

+As of June 2020 a new much faster version of zip_sort was created, named new_zip_sort, this is new a version of the original idea but instead of appending to the end of the middle buffer, new_zip_sort simply keeps track of the contents of the middle buffer as it is built and removed from.
+This gives new_zip_sort a different memory/performance profile than zip_sort.
+Instead of the above optimisations new_zip_sort keeps a number of circular buffers in the middle buffer (or in other words many middle buffers), this has the pleasing effect that when moving from the left buffer into the middle buffer you can limit the number of items that need to be moved in the middle buffer to append the left item.
+This hugely improves performance at the cost of having to keep track of where the next item in the middle buffer is located, as it could be on the end of any of the circular lists.
+This can be done efficiently using a list of iterators (representing each of the circular buffers) and a circular list of indexes (with counts) into those iterators representing the next item from the middle buffer, all kept on the stack.
+When we reach the middle buffer it is reordered into the new left buffer, just as with zip_sort, however because this is made up of many circular buffers these are, instead, merged together before continuing.

+new_zip_sort, unlike zip_sort, is not stable by default instead it has the option to be stable or instable, at a very small performance cost, a flag can be set (set by default) to make new_zip_sort stable.
+This has the cost of one additional comparison every time an item is moved into the middle buffer.

 Details for intro_sort can be found on wikipedia https://en.wikipedia.org/wiki/Introsort.